Convergences of looptrees coded by excursions: Limit theorems

-\begin{proof} The proof requires a lot of care and can be tedious sometimes.
-The main idea is to use the convergence in (\ref{11}) to forget the small jumps of $f$.
-Then, the hypothesis $B_f\cap\mathbb{B}(\Phi)=\emptyset$ and the continuity of $\Phi$ allow us to control the variations generated by the big jumps.
+\begin{proof} The main idea of the proof is to use the convergence in (\ref{11}) to forget the small jumps of $f$.
+Then, the hypothesis $B_f\cap\mathrm{B}(\Phi)=\emptyset$ and the continuity of $\Phi$ allow us to control the variations generated by the big jumps.

 \paragraph{Choice of some parameters.}Let $\varepsilon\in(0,1)$.
 We are able to choose some $\Delta\in(0,\varepsilon)$ such that